 - I applied for UT incentive fund for a research visit to National Institute of Health, USA.
 This incentive fund supported my career by broadening my research network and by initiating collaborative research with one of the renowned research group in US.
 Research has shown that past productivity of researchers positively affects the funding, however it is even more important how researchers build their collaboration network.
 This grant provided me an excellent research network and the scientific visibility which will definitely benefit me in my future career development.
 (Ruchi Bansal)

-Applications are assessed and decided upon by the UT Ambassadors’ Network.
+Your application will be assessed and decided upon by the UT Ambassadors’ Network.

 - scale 10 - 13 (managerial and non-managerial)